 By default, if no value for this variable is specified, the Java CSI plug-in uses a default authentication object that always returns false when the authenticate() operation is called.

 auth_over_transport:client_supports

-auth_over_transport:client_supports is a client-side policy that specifies the association options supported by CSIv2 authorization over transport.
-The only association option that can be specified is EstablishTrustInClient.
-For example: policies:csi:auth_over_transport:client_supports = auth_over_transport:server_domain_name
+auth_over_transport:client_supports is a client-side policy that specifies the association options supported by CSIv2 authentication over transport.
+The only assocation option that can be specified is EstablishTrustInClient.
+For example:

-["EstablishTrustInClient"];
+policies:csi:auth_over_transport:client_supports = ["EstablishTrustInClient"];